Katherine M. Iverson, PhD

 Biography

 Dr. Iverson’s program of research aims to identify and effectively implement best practices for the detection, treatment, and prevention of intimate partner violence (IPV) within VA and other health care settings.
-Her work evaluates the clinical utility of IPV screening and counseling interventions, with an eye toward reducing risk for future victimization.
-Dr. Iverson also has interest in improving enhancing the reach of effective psychosocial treatments in routine care, particularly for individuals who have experienced traumatic events such as interpersonal violence and traumatic brain injury.
-Enhancing the adoption, reach, and maintenance of evidence-based practices is a research priority, particularly for low resource settings and vulnerable populations.
+Her work evaluates the clinical utility of IPV screening and counseling interventions and their effective implementation into routine care.
+Dr. Iverson also has interest in improving enhancing the reach of effective psychosocial treatments into care, particularly for individuals who have experienced traumatic events such as interpersonal violence and traumatic brain injury.

 Other Positions